 We must act now.
 There are opportunities to address Idaho’s health coverage crisis and stop harmful federal reforms from moving forward this winter.
 With your support, we can get a bill passed this legislative session to provide Idahoans like Jessica and her husband affordable health coverage, and we can prevent federal cuts to Medicaid services that ensure the healthy growth and development of our children.

 Corporations spend millions on campaigns and lobbying.
 Kids and families don’t have that kind of power and influence.
 They have you.
 They have Idaho Voices for Children.
-If you make one year-end donation, please join our fight and be the voice that our children need with your support.
+Please join our fight and be the voice that our children need with a donation today.